nopnop2002/Robotell-USB-CAN-Python/README.md

 - VERSION is firmware version.

-- FILTERxx is the current receive filter information.
+- FILTERxx is the current receive filter setting.
  The initial value enables reception of all CAN FRAMEs.

 ```